 This method shows a great deal of promise, as it is a simple design involving a clip for the earlobe which connects to a spectrometer with fiber cables making it relatively easy for anyone without special training.
 Additionally, the lack of sample preparation and easy design means that it will not require laboratory oversight and can be performed by anyone.

 Overcoming Barriers to Optical Glucose Monitoring

 For many diagnostic methods being investigated today, the main barrier to full testing validation is researchers’ ability to reconcile individual variation to create a standardized model for analysis of the results.
 The work of these scientists and experts brings us closer every day to the reality of non-invasive, inexpensive, and accurate blood glucose monitoring alternatives.

 While it is impossible to predict when a new method or technology will win the approval of the Federal Drug Administration (FDA) or relevant medical certifying bodies, it is becoming increasingly likely.
 In the near future, diabetes patients will no longer need to suffer through painful blood testing and it will be thanks to the work of dedicated scientists, doctors, and researchers working today on these exciting optical testing methods.

 Avantes is proud to be at the forefront of this research.
 Avantes equipment is found in labs all over the world, supporting the doctors and scientists working on diabetes research.

 Researchers around the world trust Avantes instruments for biomedical research.
-The Avantes SensLine of spectrometers offer several models tailored for applications with low light levels with standard or thermoelectrically cooled options.
+The Avantes SensLine of spectrometers offers several models tailored for applications with low light levels with standard or thermoelectrically cooled options.